MikeHopley/ftl-ships-strategy/index.md

 Shields-3, shields-4, then look for weapons.
 If you're still low on crew in the mid-game, buy some.

-Typically board with the Lanius and Mantis.
-Keep the teleporter full of oxygen, and have your Lanius walk into it during the FTL jump.
+Start the Mantis in the teleporter.
+Walk the Engi pilot to sensors during the FTL jump (force them to go the bottom route), and the Lanius from weapons to the teleporter (so the teleporter stays oxygenated).
+This gives you sensor information, and lets you board as fast as possible with either two or three crew (usually just two, Lanius and Mantis).
 When completely safe, destroy systems for surrender offers (as low as 2 hull).

 The Lanius cannot use the medical airlock, so try to limit damage to them or get them killed off just before the fight ends.
 Remember that the Engi can board too.
 Boarding with 3 crew can often disable clone/medbays without spending missiles.